mory2154/Supervised_learning_projects/README.md

 ## Project 4: Improving a model with Grid Search
 In this mini-lab, we'll fit a decision tree model to some sample data.
 This initial model will overfit heavily.
 Then we'll use Grid Search to find better parameters for this model, to reduce the overfitting.

+## Project 5: Diabetes Case Study
+In this mini-lab, we'll try to optimize a number of models using Randomized Grid Searching in this  notebook.